junxit/us-congress-bills-113/metadata.md

 - 2013-02-12 — Senate amendment proposed (on the floor): Amendment SA 11 proposed by Senator Leahy for Senator Murkowski.(consideration: CR S611-612; text: CR S611-612)
 - 2013-02-12 — Senate amendment proposed (on the floor): Amendment SA 11 proposed by Senator Leahy for Senator Murkowski.(consideration: CR S611-612; text: CR S611-612)
 - 2013-02-12 — Senate amendment proposed (on the floor): Amendment SA 21 proposed by Senator Leahy.(consideration: CR S601-616)
+- 2013-02-26 — Rules Committee Resolution H. Res.
+83 Reported to House.
+Rule provides for consideration of S. 47 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+A specified amendment is in order.
+The resolution waives all points of order against provisions in the bill.
+It provides that an amendment in the nature of a substitute consisting of the text of Rules Committee Print 113-2, if offered by the Majority Leader or his designee, which shall be separately debatable for 20 minutes equally divided and controlled by the proponent and an opponent.
+- 2013-02-27 — Rule H. Res.
+83 passed House.
+- 2013-02-28 — Amendment (A001) in the nature of a substitute offered by Mrs. McMorris Rodgers. (consideration: CR H753-800; text: CR H753-772)
+- 2013-02-28 — Amendment failed by House: On agreeing to the McMorris Rodgers amendment (A001) Failed by the Yeas and Nays: 166 - 257 (Roll no. 54).
+- 2013-02-28 — Considered under the provisions of rule H. Res.
+83. (consideration: CR H707-801)
+- 2013-02-28 — DEBATE - Pursuant to the provisions of H.Res.
+83, the House proceeded with 20 minutes of debate on the McMorris Rodgers amendment in the nature of a substitute.
+- 2013-02-28 — DEBATE - The House proceeded with one hour of debate on S. 47.
+- 2013-02-28 — DEBATE - The House resumed with debate on the McMorris Rodgers amendment in the nature of a substitute.
+- 2013-02-28 — House amendment not agreed to: On agreeing to the McMorris Rodgers amendment (A001) Failed by the Yeas and Nays: 166 - 257 (Roll no. 54).
+- 2013-02-28 — House amendment offered
+- 2013-02-28 — House amendment offered/reported by: Amendment (A001) in the nature of a substitute offered by Mrs. McMorris Rodgers.(consideration: CR H753-800; text: CR H753-772)
+- 2013-02-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-02-28 — On agreeing to the McMorris Rodgers amendment (A001) Failed by the Yeas and Nays: 166 - 257 (Roll no. 54).
+- 2013-02-28 — On passage Passed by recorded vote: 286 - 138 (Roll no. 55). (text: CR H707-735)
+- 2013-02-28 — Passed/agreed to in House: On passage Passed by recorded vote: 286 - 138 (Roll no. 55).(text: CR H707-735)
+- 2013-02-28 — Roll call votes on amendments in House
+- 2013-02-28 — Rule provides for consideration of S. 47 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+A specified amendment is in order.
+The resolution waives all points of order against provisions in the bill.
+It provides that an amendment in the nature of a substitute consisting of the text of Rules Committee Print 113-2, if offered by the Majority Leader or his designee, which shall be separately debatable for 20 minutes equally divided and controlled by the proponent and an opponent.
+- 2013-03-04 — Presented to President.
+- 2013-03-04 — Presented to President.
+- 2013-03-07 — Became Public Law No: 113-4.
+- 2013-03-07 — Became Public Law No: 113-4.
+- 2013-03-07 — Signed by President.
+- 2013-03-07 — Signed by President.